 Dates are flexible and customized to meet your needs.
 This tour can start on any day of the year.
 Let us know which dates work best for you and we will tailor the itinerary accordingly.

 Lima, Paracas, Ballestas Islands, Nazca, the Sacred Valley, Machu Picchu & Cusco.

 This tour is suitable for all ages.
-A certain amount of light walking needed to navigate Inca archeological sites and featured attractions.
+A certain amount of light walking is needed to navigate Inca archaeological sites and featured attractions.
 This package includes privately guided excursions so the amount of walking needed can be tailored to suit your ability.